Top 14 Investing Terms to Know (Infographic)

 When you buy a fixed income investment (like a bond), you're essentially lending money to a company or government.
 The regular interest payments are the "fixed income."
 Fixed income investments generally have lower risk and lower returns than equities over long periods of time.

-a.k.a. stocks.
+Also known as stocks.
 Represents ownership in companies (hence, “equity").
 Generally higher risk and higher returns than fixed income over longer time frames (10 years+), but can underperform fixed income over shorter time frames.

 The ratio of asset classes in your overall portfolio.
 Generally, the higher the allocation to stocks (equity), the higher the risk and potential returns.
 The higher the allocation to bonds (fixed income) or cash, the lower the risk and potential returns.
 You'll want to choose an asset allocation tailored to your risk profile, time horizon and goals.
 Someone with a long time horizon and an aggressive risk profile will have a higher allocation to equity than someone with a short time horizon or a more conservative risk profile.